lz2510/Tech/Behavior.md

 3. friend moved and post articles, cycle culture, beautiful nature, work life balance culture
 4. many tech companies in berlin

+## What’s your ideal role in your next company?
+- First of all, divise culture.
+I am from China, Asian.
+I want my next company have more nationalities.
+- The second, from the technology perspective.
+I want my next company follow the best pratices in engineering industry.
+For example, the SOLID principle in OOP.

 ### Do you write test?

 - I write unit test and integration test when write feature code.